Obsessive-Compulsive Disorder (OCD), once considered a type of anxiety disorder, is now considered a unique condition.

-- Sentimental relationship full of worries.
+- A sentimental relationship is full of worries.

-How common is Obsessive Compulsive Disorder?
+How common is Obsessive-Compulsive Disorder?

 Treatment for OCD

-Therapy also focuses on reducing the exaggerated or catastrophic thinking that often occurs in people with Obsessive Compulsive Disorder.
+Therapy also focuses on reducing the exaggerated or catastrophic thinking that often occurs in people with Obsessive-Compulsive Disorder.

-- In severe cases of Obsessive Compulsive Disorder and in people who do not respond to medical and behavioral therapy, electroconvulsive therapy (ECT) or psychosurgery can be used to treat the disorder.
+- In severe cases of Obsessive-Compulsive Disorder and in people who do not respond to medical and behavioral therapy, electroconvulsive therapy (ECT) or psychosurgery can be used to treat the Disorder.

-- A new surgical form of brain stimulation called deep brain stimulation (ECP) involves the implantation of small electrodes in the brain areas that are part of the brain circuits associated with the symptoms of OCD.
+- A new surgical form of brain stimulation called deep brain stimulation (ECP) involves the implantation of tiny electrodes in the brain areas that are part of the brain circuits associated with the symptoms of OCD.